Distributor or agent: a dilemma

 The future

 If you intend to expand and export your products to more countries, your network of distributors and commercial agents will grow along with you.
-When you become successful, managing local partners will become a full-time job.
+When you are successful, managing local partners will become a full-time job.